 artist biography

 Romana has an established exhibition history, spanning over 13 years and nearly 60 shows, including a major eight-week solo exhibition at Whydham Art Space, Point Cook.
 She holds a BA in Creative Arts from Deakin University, Geelong and a Diploma of Fine Arts from Northern Beaches TAFE.
-She is open to commissions and strives to create raw and organic conceptual artwork that acknowledges and respects the environment.
+She is open to commissions and strives to create raw and organic conceptual artwork.

 artist statement